 Have you ever wondered about how to choose a slow cooker?

+My first slow cooker was a bridal shower gift, so there was nothing to consider.
 A round 5-quart manual CrockPot, with a ceramic insert and plastic lid, in a color combination that just screams, "I'm from the 1980s," it's up in the cabin in Wisconsin waiting patiently for me show up and pull it out like I did recently to make a yummy Italian Pork and White Bean Stew.